WordPress/gutenberg/docs/extensibility/extending-blocks.md

 ### Filters

-Extensing blocks can involve more than just providing alternative styles, in this case, you can use one of the following filters to extend the block settings.
+Extending blocks can involve more than just providing alternative styles, in this case, you can use one of the following filters to extend the block settings.

 #### `blocks.registerBlockType`